CS21 Lab 6: Functions and Lists

 1.4.
 Integrating Your Code

-• After reading the text file, use the initialize function to create a list of 26 zeroes; this will be the list that keeps track of the count of letters in the entire file.
+function to create a list of 26 zeroes; this will be the list that keeps track of the count of letters in the entire file. -

-• Inside the loop, use the count_letters function to count the letters in the line, and then use the merge function to update the list that is keeping track of the count of letters in the entire file (Note that this is an example of the accumulator pattern!
-Here, though, we’re using an entire list as the accumulator variable).
+function to update the list that is keeping track of the count of letters in the entire file (Note that this is an example of the accumulator pattern!
+Here, though, we’re using an entire list as the accumulator variable). -

 2. Scaling Values